 Provides an opportunity for Special Olympics Athletes to develop public speaking and speech writing skills.
 This course will give tools to enhance an athlete’s poise and self-confidence while standing at a microphone or podium.
 This course is ideal for athletes who have an interest in educating others about the Special Olympics movement, as well as their own personal story, in a public setting.
 It is ok if you are not comfortable speaking to crowds, so long as there is a desire to learn and practice the skills you will learn.

-Empowers Special Olympics Athletes to develop healthy lifestyles, influence other athletes to lead healthier lives, advocate within their communities for inclusion around health and wellness services, education and resources, and advocate for the health needs of people with ID.
+Empowers Special Olympics Athletes to develop healthy lifestyles, influence other athletes to lead healthier lives, advocate within their communities for inclusion around health and wellness services, education and resources, and advocate for the health needs of people with IDD.
 Health Messengers choose a focus area and serve as health and wellness leaders, educators, advocates, and role models.

-Athletes on Committees or Input Councils
+Committees or Councils

 Provides Special Olympics Athletes with the tools on how to effectively receive and give feedback on issues that come up in their local program; serve on the local management team or be a part of a committee or subcommittee in or outside of Special Olympics.
 This workshop will prepare athletes about governance structures and how to participate in Special Olympics programming and policy conversations by forming and sharing opinions and group discussion.
 Equally important is the enhancement of awareness and listening skills of volunteers, staff and family members as they interact with athletes during this training.

 Provides knowledge and skills on general usage, safety, best practices, and appropriate and effective use of social media platforms (i.e. – Facebook and Twitter) for Special Olympics Athletes.
 Athletes will also learn how to capture, share and promote their story, as well as connect to Special Olympics, through these various social media platforms.